fluxcd/website/content/en/blog/2026-07-30-flux-openbao-secrets-signatures/index.md

 ### Step 2: Push and sign the artifact by digest

-Package the manifests as an OCI artifact and push them to the registry with the Flux CLI:
+Package the manifests as an OCI artifact and push them with the Flux CLI:

 ```shell
 flux push artifact oci://ghcr.io/controlplaneio-openbao/openbao-flux-demo-workload:latest \